Alfresco/docs-alfresco/saml-module/1.1/index.md

 ---
-title: SAML Single Sign-On (SSO) for Alfresco Content Services
+title: SAML Module for Alfresco Content Services
 ---

+> **Important**: It is recommended to use the SAML Module in conjunction with the [Identity Service]({% link identity-service/1.2/tutorial/sso/saml.md %}) when setting up SAML authentication.

-You can use Security Assertion Markup Language (SAML) with Alfresco to support Single Sign-On (SSO) across an organization.
+You can use Security Assertion Markup Language (SAML) with Alfresco to support SAML authentication for Content Services.

 SAML standards define an XML-based framework for describing and exchanging security information between an identity provider (IdP) and service provider (SP).